 If you want to observe the natural hunting behavior, you could feed them live ghost shrimp or even live feeder fish.
 However, I’d caution against that, if you ever hope to keep your eel in a mixed reef tank with anything small enough to fit in its mouth.
 If you do, you probably want to get it trained to take prepared food as quickly and consistently as possible.

-In fact, it is worth mentioning that literally feeding by hand (with your hands) is a bad idea.
-Eels have big sharp teeth, a great sense of smell and bad eyes–which should hopefully remind you a bit of the Big Bad Wolf–and you know how that story goes.
+In fact, it is worth mentioning that literally feeding this saltwater aquarium fish by hand, (with your hands), is a bad idea.
+Eels have big sharp teeth, a great sense of smell, and bad eyes–which should hopefully remind you a bit of the Big Bad Wolf–and you know how that story goes.

 You also don’t want your snowflake eel to come out looking for a meal the next time you reach in the tank to adjust the live rock or place a coral frag.